datapartnership/myanmar_economic_monitor/docs/foundational_datasets_and_data_products.md

 The **Development Data Hub** is the World Bank's central data catalogue and includes meta-data and license information.
 ```

-Where feasible, all datasets that can be obtained through the Development Data Hub have been placed in a special collection: [Syria Economic Monitor Data Collection](https://datacatalog.worldbank.org/int/search/collections/sem).
+Where feasible, all datasets that can be obtained through the Development Data Hub have been placed in a special collection: Myanmar Economic Data Collection (tbc).

 ```{table}
 :name: foundational_datasets